2014 Hamilton, Ontario, municipal election: Ward Four (East Hamilton)

-Incumbent councillor Sam Merulla told CBC Hamilton that he would be seeking election in 2014, hoping to file his nomination papers on January 2.
+Incumbent councillor Sam Merulla told CBC Hamilton that he would seek election in 2014, hoping to file his nomination papers on January 2.
 Due to extreme weather, Merulla filed on January 3.

 Activist Lorna Moreau registered to run against Merulla on July 11.
 In a Spectator editorial on July 28, Moreau outlined her reasons for running and the platform she would be standing on.
 Indicating that she was "disillusioned with [her] city councillor and city hall on the whole", Moreau said she would be campaigning on a platform of addressing capital spending deficits, opposing LRT, starting resident-led committees, helping seniors stay in their homes, tackling air quality issues, and hiring student veterinarians to spay and neuter the stray animals in the ward.
 Moreau also waded into the school board election by noting that she wanted to see more equality in education and school spaces used for job retraining and community events.